-The Board of Directors held 5 meetings during fiscal year 2012.
-Each director attended at least 75% of the total meetings of the Board and Board committees on which the director served during the fiscal year.
+The Board of Directors held 7 meetings during fiscal year 2014.
+Each director attended at least 75% of the total meetings of the Board and Board committees on which the director served during the fiscal year, except for Dr. Evnin, Mr. Griffin and Mr. Jansz who attended 70%, 62% and 71% of the total meetings of the Board and Board committees on which they served, respectively.